Czirion/Zamia-bacterial-BGCs/README.md

 UNDER CONSTRUCTION

 # Zamia-bacterial-BGCs

 This is a description of the pipeline followed for the *Zamia furfuracea* bacterial BGC mining project (2020-2022).
+It is not the exact pipeline followed for the project, but a slightly improved and simplified version of it.

 It follows the next seps:
 - Download the sequencing data
 - Organize the files